| Henry Goodman | speaker |

 April 1945: a Ministry of Information film crew enters Bergen-Belsen to document Holocaust atrocities many already refused to believe.
 Shaken by the footage, unit head Sidney Bernstein wrestles with how to do justice to such suffering and seeks advice from his friend Alfred Hitchcock.
 Guided by him, Bernstein shapes an irrefutable cinematic record from material shot by British combat cameramen.
-In this exclusive staged reading of Martin Jameson’s radio play, acclaimed actors Henry Goodman and Geoffrey Streatfeild bring key figures to life as they confront the burden of showing the world the truth.
+In this exclusive staged reading of Martin Jameson’s radio play The Film, acclaimed actors Henry Goodman, Geoffrey Streatfeild and Fenella Woolgar bring key figures to life as they confront the burden of showing the world the truth.

 This event will last approximately 90 minutes, with no interval.